roi32/Steimatzky-project/README.md

 Project to complete an Automation course on the Steimatzky website.
-It still work in progress.
+The project is still work in progress.